sincereuk/docs/content/docs/workflows/managing.md

 1. Public
 2. View runs
-3. View Runs + Manage Workflows
+3. View Runs + Manage pipelines
 4. Admin

 **Public**:  If both your application and pipeline are set to **public** everyone will be able to see the runs executed for that pipeline.
 If your application is not public, all your collaborators (regardless of their permissions) will be able to see runs executed for that Workflow.

 **View runs:** Allow only collaborators with ‘view runs’ permissions to manage this pipelien

-**View Runs + Manage workflows**: Allow only collaborators with ‘View runs + Manage workflows’ to manage this pipeline
+**View Runs + Manage pipelines**: Allow only collaborators with ‘View runs + Manage workflows’ to manage this pipeline

 **Admin**: Only administrator collaborators can manage this pipeline